Check out our guide to the best mid price balls on the market at the moment and find just the right one for your game

 In terms of price, ‘value’ would typically be sub-£20 a dozen, and ‘premium’ from perhaps £40 to £50 a dozen.
 What we are broadly looking at here, then, are the balls that sit somewhere between £20 and £40 a dozen, depending on the brand.

-The ball is the one bit of kit with which you hit every shot, so it’s important you get it right.
+The ball is the one bit of kit with which you hit every shot, so it’s important you get the best golf balls for you.
 You may feel you’re at a stage where you want more all-round performance than a value ball can offer, but aren’t quite ready for the more significant investment required to stock up with premium balls.

 The good news for you is that a number of the balls in today’s mid-price sector are offering performance that is closer to premium ball performance than ever before.